 It’s crucial to conduct regular preventative maintenance on automated industrial machines.
-If properly maintained, automated machines and equipment should not need to be replaced, unless there is a change in product or design or the technology needs to be upgraded.
-Preventative maintenance not only improves the return on investment, but it also helps ensure high performance and quality, reduce repair costs, and keep production moving.
+When properly maintained, automated machines and equipment shouldn’t need to be replaced, unless there is a change in product design or the technology needs to be upgraded.
+Preventative maintenance not only reinforces ROI, but it also helps ensure high performance and quality, reduces repair costs, and keeps production moving smoothly.

 At Steven Douglas Corp.
 (SDC), we’ve seen our clients who have conducted regular preventative maintenance keep our machines in production and running efficiently for more than 20 years.
-Likewise, when machines have not been maintained, those machines typically start to experience failures after a couple years.
-To avoid the latter and keep production running efficiently, follow these five preventative maintenance tips for automated machines.
+Likewise, when machines have not been maintained, those machines typically start to experience failures after a couple of years.
+To avoid unexpected downtime from equipment failure, follow these five preventative maintenance tips for automated machines.

 1. Identify Appropriate Preventative Maintenance for Your Machine